 Is Wasatch Midwifery covered by insurance?

 Yes!
-We accept all major insurances, though the level of coverage varies by plan.
-We are in-network with Aetna, Cigna, United HealthCare (UHC), United Medical Resources (UMR), Tri-care and Blue Cross Blue Shield.
-We are out of network with Select Health, but they will still cover lab and ultrasound costs associated with your pregnancy and delivery.
+We accept most major insurances, though the level of coverage varies by plan.
+We are in-network with Aetna, Cigna, United HealthCare (UHC), United Medical Resources (UMR), and Tri-care.
+We are out of network with Select Health and Blue Cross Blue Shield, but they will still cover lab and ultrasound costs associated with your pregnancy and delivery.
 Regardless of your insurance, contact us and we can give you an estimate of your out of pocket expenses.

 How much does a birth in your birthing center cost?

 We have a global fee that covers all your prenatal care, labor and birth, postpartum care, home visits, and newborn care.
 Birth center costs are typically about half the cost of a birth in a hospital.
 Contact us with your insurance information and we are happy to provide an estimate for out of pocket costs.
-We offer a timely-pay discount for our self-pay clients who opt not to carry insurance.
+Self-pay patients can pay in installments/payment plans.

 Do you accept VBAC (vaginal birth after cesarean) clients?

 We do!
 We accept VBAC patients based on their health history and previous surgical history.
 VBAC candidates must have only had one previous c-section.
 Having a cesarean for a previous delivery does not automatically place you in the high-risk category.

 What type of pain management do you offer?